simeoncloud/Baseline/README.md

 **Why should you use this?**

 If you want to test Azure updates with a subset of users in your environment.
-The specified users will receive Azure updates before other users. @metamenos should we be saying rings instead of subset?
+The specified users will receive Azure updates before other users.

 **What is the end-user impact?**